Fussball Training ohne Torwart Symbolbild

 2. 4-on-4: Four players per team play on a reduced pitch and try to score goals through quick passing and movement.

-Positional games
+positional games

 1. Power play: A team plays with a power play to practice quick passing and space utilization.
 This helps players make tactical decisions and improve their positioning.